BaseGraph/BaseGraph/docs/extensions.rst

 ++++++++++++++++++++++

-For simple extensions, one can implement functions and classes directly in header files so that no compilation and linking is required.
+For simple extensions, one can implement functions and classes directly in header files to avoid dealing with compilation and linking.
 Let's create a header-only extension named "header-only-ex" that implements a function that removes an edge.